petems/petems-swap_file/README.markdown

 ###What swap_file affects

-* Creating files from the path given using `/bin/dd` by default or `/usr/bin/fallocate` optionally for performance reasons. <aside class="notice"> WARNING: the fallocate option is known not to work on XFS partitions.
-The exec that creates the file with fallocate will check and verify the swap file destination is not an XFS partition automatically. </aside>
+* Creating files from the path given using `/bin/dd` by default or `/usr/bin/fallocate` optionally for performance reasons.
+  * WARNING: the fallocate option is known not to work on XFS partitions.
+The `exec` that creates the file with `fallocate` will check and verify the swap file destination is not an XFS partition automatically.
 * Swapfiles on the system
 * Any mounts of swapfiles